 ADHD natural remedies might be found through various calming techniques and self-care tactics that do wonders for our general state of mental well-being.
 The same can be said for the part they might play in treating ADHD, as well.
 For example, the following are great ways to calm the mind and get into a positive, productivity-focused, ready-to-start-your-day mindset:

 Yoga was shown to be an effective natural remedy in a study that looked specifically at boys with ADHD — the results found that taking daily medication, combined with a daily yoga practice improved anxiety, hyperactivity, and social issues.
 Other research on how to treat ADHD naturally links Tai Chi to improved hyperactivity and anxiety ADHD symptoms in teens.

 Maintaining healthy sleep hygiene and sleep patterns is an essential part of treating ADHD without medication.
 Sleep disturbances are often linked to ADHD.
 The direct association is multi-directional and complicated, and we don’t yet fully understand whether sleep issues are the result of ADHD, or if they just exacerbate its symptoms.
 That said, it’s generally accepted that a positive relationship with sleep can be beneficial in multiple facets of life, including reducing ADHD symptoms.

 Eating a diet of low or non-processed foods and reducing sugar intake is smart for people living with ADHD.
 More research is necessary, but some studies suggest that certain additives like sodium benzoate and other food colorings and preservatives might contribute to symptoms associated with ADHD.
 Eating a balanced diet full of fresh, whole, and minimally processed foods is good for general overall health, too.

-Meta-analysis and systematic reviews have indicated that aerobic exercise can have a positive effect on ADHD brains.
+Meta-analysis and systematic reviews have indicated that aerobic exercise and physical activity can have a positive effect on ADHD brains.
 Specifically, working out as one of the natural remedies for ADHD can help address major symptoms like impulsivity, hyperactivity, executive functioning issues, and anxiety in children.